BenHall-7/lua_params/README.md

 ## structure

-OPEN(filename) returns param file object with a ROOT node
+OPEN(filename) returns a ROOT node containing all other params

 nodes can be one of multiple types: